1. Critical Incident

 Punctuality

 Looked After Children should be supported to have 100% punctuality to school as missing the start of the school day can cause confusion and anxiety.
-For example, schools will often use morning assemblies and registration time to give out important notices, to check home-school diaries and to check that pupils have all of the necessary equipment and uniform.
+For example, schools will often use morning assemblies and registration time to give out important notices, check home-school diaries and check that pupils have all the necessary equipment and uniform.
 Pupils who start late are disadvantaged.

-When a child is late before the register closes they will be marked in the school register as being late.
+When a child is late before the register closes, they will be marked in the school register as being late.
 If a child arrives after the register closes (with each school this time maybe different), the child will be marked as absent.
 The register is taken in the morning and afternoon, each mark counts as half a day.
 Lateness can impact an overall attendance figure, as each absence will count.

 Attendance